zishiwu123/zishiwu123.github.io/_posts/2020-03-26-irish-music.markdown

 We all laughed at the stanza:

-`Put a spiny lobster in his britches, put a spiny lobster in his britches` `put a spiny lobster in his britches, early in the morning.`
+`Put a spiny lobster in his britches, put a spiny lobster in his britches` `Put a spiny lobster in his britches, early in the morning.`

 But it was the next two songs that got me hooked on Irish music.